Cash & Subsidiary Books – Financial Books AFM FREE STUDY MATERIAL | JAIIB 2023

 - Balance as per our cash book/bank book

-- Balance as per pass book
+- Balance as per passbook

-In these days, where most of the banking transactions are done electronically, the customer gets alerts for every transaction.
-Time to reconcile the bank is reduced more.
+In these days, where most of banking transactions are done electronically, the customer gets alerts for every transaction.
+The time to reconcile the bank is reduced more.

 |BANK RECONCILIATION STATEMENT|